MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/variable-declaration.md

 console.log(foo) // "A"
 ```

-You might see a loop like this, using `const` or `let` to declare a variable to each iteration.
+You might see a loop like this, using `const` or `let` to declare a variable in the scope of _each_ iteration.

 ```javascript
 for (const a of [1, 2, 3]) {